 To start the ThinkPad Configuration program for Windows 98, find the ThinkPad icon on the bottom right of the taskbar 1; then double-click on the icon.

 You can also start the ThinkPad Configuration program as follows:

-- 2. Move the cursor to Programs, ThinkPad; then click on ThinkPad Configuration.
+- 1. Click on Start ( - 2.
+Move the cursor to Programs, ThinkPad; then click on ThinkPad Configuration.

 The following window appears: